 Philip Sidney medal for being a clever and hard-working boy.

 As a student I encountered social contexts in which I actually felt welcome; I also met a great many women and learned to juggle.
-These novel experiences distracted me somewhat from my studies: I attended many lectures, but neglected my home-work, for which I have been doing penance in the software industry for most of the time since.
+These novel experiences distracted me somewhat from my studies: I attended many lectures (including the party at which I introduced John Conway to what some describe as the look-and-say sequence; later I was the sub-editor of Eureka who helped make his tale of audioactive decay fit to print), but neglected my home-work, for which I have been doing penance in the software industry for most of the time since.
 Before embarking on that pennance, though, I did spend a year supervising students (anywhere but Cambridge would call this tutoring; I would meet with groups of typically two students and discuss their attempts to answer questions their lecturers had posed); I was good at it but the pay was almost non-existent.

 All this I did without the benefits of a crucial neurochemical, serotonin; this held back my emotional development and left me susceptible to depression.
 The former lead to my being utterly incompetent at anything resembling courtship, with heartbreaking results – probably for more of those I met than I ever realised at the time or can remember now.
 The most egregious example of that had me neglecting a woman I loved (I'd managed some preposterous mental contortions that left me imagining her still attached to a prior boyfriend, despite clear evidence to the contrary) at a party she'd invited me to – and, to make matters utterly disastrous, getting tangled up with another woman, whom I should have ignored entirely but instead ended up divorced from four years later.
 After the first year of that débâcle I understood how I had hurt the woman who'd brought me to the party and saw plainly that I had little to look forward to; that broke my will to fight the depression that had always threatened to engulf me, leading to three years of total despair, in free-fall down into The Abyss.
 The stubborn part of my head that kept dragging me, against my will, round the daily cycle of work, eat, sleep and other necessities eventually dragged me to the doctor who diagnosed and cured the neurochemical disorder that underlay it all.